kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 #### ✍ Consistent blogging schedule

 When we started Looks Good to Us we had a consistent 1 post per week schedule.
 I learned soon that I tend to like writing more guide/article-type content rather than pure "blog" (snapshot in time) content.
-As such, my posts tend to be on the order of 2000-2500 words and they are usually
+As such, my posts tend to be on the order of 2000-2500 words and they are usually a series of posts for a project.
+My intent is to maybe try and aim for 1 short post on the 2 week schedule and 1 long-form post a month.
+To form that habit I have to probably schedu

 ### Habits I want to continue doing